-1. Connect the eSATA cable from the eSATA port of the RAID subsystem to the SATA port on Host/Server.
+1. Connect the eSATA cable from RAID subsystem to the SATA port on Host/Server.
 Insert the key token into the key token port (if your RAID subsystem has Key Token).

-- 2. Connect the power adapter to the Power Input Socket.
-Plug the other end of power cord to the power source. - 3.
-Turn on the Power On/Off Switch.
+2. Connect the power cord to the power input socket.
+Plug the other end of power cord to the power source.

+3. Turn on the Power On/Off Switch.